 Distance from HHI: 10o miles north | two-hour drive

 Though it may be the farthest trek on the list, Charleston sure doesn’t disappoint!
-World famous and highly esteemed, Charleston, South Carolina holds the charm and beauty of the Lowcountry within every turn.
+World-famous and highly esteemed, Charleston, South Carolina holds the charm and beauty of the Lowcountry at every turn.
 From walking about City Market to exploring the plantations, such as Boone Hall, the city never disappoints.
 Take in the College of Charleston situated in the middle of the city, walk around the Battery where beautiful grand homes overlook the bay or take photos in front of Rainbow Row!
-Don’t forget to prepare yourself for a wonderful array of food spots and shopping experiences along King Street—the most notorious of all.
+Don’t forget to prepare yourself for a wonderful array of food spots and shopping experiences along King Street.